-I am an Assistant Professor in the School of Literature, Media, and Communication at Georgia Tech, where I also direct the Digital Humanities Lab.
+I am an Associate Professor in the School of Literature, Media, and Communication at Georgia Tech, where I also direct the Digital Humanities Lab.
 I received my PhD in English and American Studies from the CUNY Graduate Center, and my AB in Literature (English and French) from Harvard University.
 I am currently at work on two major projects: the first, Data by Design, is an interactive book on the history of data visualization; and the second, Data Feminism, co-authored with Catherine D’Ignazio, is a trade book that explores the intersection of feminist thinking and visualization design.

 In previous incarnations, I’ve worked as a web developer, educational technology consultant, music producer, and bike messenger.
 I have not, however, appeared on Law & Order, designed customized silver jewelry, or performed award-winning gymnastics routines.
 You can view my official bio here.